Fractured Flickers: Guest stars

 An interview with Johnny Weissmuller was filmed but not used; the interview with the Bullwinkle puppet may have been filmed as its replacement.
-Co-producer Bill Scott (Bullwinkle's voice) appears briefly in two episodes, one as a delivery man and one as a stuntman.
+Co-producer Bill Scott (Bullwinkle's voice) appears briefly in two episodes, one as a delivery man and the other a clumsy stuntman who falls flat on his face.

+Home media

+The complete series was released on DVD by VCI Entertainment in 2004.